MunwarAli12/BookStore-Frontend/README.md

 - `React.js for building the user interface` `Axios for handling HTTP requests` `React Router for client-side routing`

-#### components:
+### Components,
+You can find the source code for all components in the following directory: [BookStore-Frontend/src/components](https://github.com/MunwarAli12/BookStore-Frontend/tree/main/src)

+`Home:` Acts as the main page of the application.

+**Features**:
+- Buttons to navigate to different functionalities such as adding, deleting, updating, and retrieving books.
+- Uses React Router to render different components based on the user's actions.

-- `AddBook:` Allows users to add new books to the database.
+`1.AddBook:` Allows to add new books to the database.

+**Features**:
+- Input fields for ID, title, author, and pages.
+- Sends a POST request to the backend to add a new book.
+- Displays a message confirming the book addition or an error message if the operation fails.

-- `DeleteBook:` Enables users to delete books by their unique ID.
+`2.DeleteBook:` Enables to delete books by their unique ID.

+**Features**:
+- Input field for entering the ID of the book to be deleted.
+- Sends a DELETE request to the backend to remove the book.
+- Displays a message confirming the deletion or an error message if the operation fails.

-- `GetBookById:` Retrieves book details based on the provided ID.
+`3.GetBookById:` Retrieves book details based on the provided ID.

-- `GetBooksByAuthor:` Fetches books written by a specific author.
+**Features**:
+- Input field for entering the ID of the book to fetch.
+- Sends a GET request to the backend to retrieve book details.
+- Displays the book details if found, or an error message if the book is not found.

-- `UpdateBook:` Allows users to update book details.
+`4.UpdateBook:` Allows users to update book details.

+**Features**:
+- Input fields for ID, title, author, and pages.
+- Sends a PUT request to the backend to update the book details.
+- Displays a message confirming the update or an error message if the operation fails.

+### Response and Output

 #### HOME Page,